richmccue/richmccue.github.io/test.md

-# Persuasive Presentations or Death by PowerPoint???
+# Persuasive Presentations or Death by PowerPoint?

 ### Learning Objectives